MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/document/overview.md

 * **Grounded results:** Localize the data extracted in the documents, ensuring the response is generated from the content, to enable human review workflows.

 * **High confidence scores:** Maximize efficiency and minimize costs in automation workflows, using confidence scores.

 ## Input requirements

-For a complete list of Content Understanding supported input formats, see our [Service quotas and limits](../service-limits.md) page.
+For a complete list of supported input formats for documents, see our [Service quotas and limits](../service-limits.md) page.

 ## Supported languages and regions

 For a complete list of supported languages and regions, see our [Language and region support](../language-region-support.md) page.

+## Data privacy and security
+As with all the Azure AI services, developers using the Content Understanding service should be aware of Microsoft's policies on customer data.
+See our [Data, protection and privacy](https://www.microsoft.com/trust-center/privacy) page to learn more.

 ## Next step